 - Over time, scarring of the liver (cirrhosis) and liver cancer can develop.

-The HIV virus (AIDS virus) weakens the body's immune system.
-It is spread through sexual contact, needle sharing, or from an infected mother to baby.
+The HIV virus (AIDS virus) weakens your body's immune system.
+It is spread through sexual contact, needle sharing, or from an infected mother to her baby.
 There may be no symptoms for years, but a blood test can tell if you have been infected.
 With appropriate treatment, many serious illnesses can be prevented.